modex-flexmex/oemof-flexmex/docs/overview.rst

 * a variety of energy transformers and storages (such as power plants, batteries, renewable energy plants)
 * transmission lines, pipelines

-Just as oemof-solph, oemoflex is flexible in modelling different energy carriers, such as electricity, heat, gas or hydrogen.
+Just as its core, `oemof-solph <https://oemof-solph.readthedocs.io/>`_, oemoflex is flexible in modelling different energy carriers, such as electricity, heat, gas or hydrogen.
-This core also allows for defining your own components with the help of `oemof.tabular.facades <https://oemof-tabular.readthedocs.io/en/latest/tutorials/facade-usage.html>`_.
+It also allows for defining your own components with the help of `oemof.tabular.facades <https://oemof-tabular.readthedocs.io/en/latest/tutorials/facade-usage.html>`_.

 Regions